-This is a kind of precommitment which requires you to increase the amount of effort towards something you would rather not do.
+This is a kind of pre-commitment that requires you to increase the amount of effort towards something you would rather not do.
 Increasing your effort forces you make the decision as to whether the distraction is really worth it or not.
 Some great apps that can help you with this include SelfControl, Forest, and Freedom.

-This pact puts money on the line, whereas if you follow through with your intended behavior, you get to keep your money, and if you get distracted, you lose your funds.
+This pact puts money on the line, where you get to keep your money if you follow through with your intended behavior, and if you get distracted, you lose your funds.

-Is the method of using your self-image to impact on your behavior.
-By deciding on and undertaking on a new identity, you will empower yourself to make decisions based on who you believe you are.
-Think about vegetarians– they do not have to expend much willpower to avoid eating meat, because they have committed to that as part of their identity.
+This is the method of using your self-image to impact your behavior and become indistractable.
+By deciding on and undertaking a new identity, you will empower yourself to make decisions based on who you believe you are.
+Think about vegetarians—they do not have to expend much willpower to avoid eating meat because they have committed to that as part of their identity.

-So, to become a person who is indistractable, stop telling yourself you are a person with a “short attention span” or and “addictive personality”.
+To become a person who is indistractable, stop telling yourself you are a person with a “short attention span” or an “addictive personality.”
 Rather, tell yourself, “I am indistractable.”
 If you say to yourself that you are easily distracted, it instantly becomes a truth.
 Yet, if you commit to believing that you are indistractable, you will immediately begin to implement these strategies, which will empower you to conquer any distraction that comes your way.

-To become indistractable, you need not have any superpowers.
-It’s truly as easy as following these few steps mentioned above.
+To become indistractable, you don’t need to have superpowers.
+It’s truly as easy as following the few steps mentioned above.
 When you master internal triggers, make time for traction, dissolve any extraneous external triggers, and prevent distractions by creating pacts, you will reshape your entire life.